-This Construction Soil and Groundwater Management Plan (SGMP) has been prepared by P&D Environmental, Inc. of Oakland, California (P&D) on behalf of Urban Designs, LLC (Urban Designs) for earthwork activities associated with the redevelopment project of 800 Cedar Street in Oakland, California (Figure 1) with Alameda County Assessor Parcel Number (APN) 006-047-1 (the Site) for what is identified on the Alameda County parcel viewer page as 800 Cedar Street.
-Cedar Street no longer exists, and the site is bounded on the east by Pine Street.
+This Construction Soil and Groundwater Management Plan (SGMP) has been prepared by P&D Environmental, Inc. of Oakland, California (P&D) on behalf of Holliday Development, LLC (Holliday) for earthwork activities associated with the redevelopment project of 800 Pine Street in Oakland, California (Figure 1) with Alameda County Assessor Parcel Numbers (APN) 006-047-1 (the Site) for what is identified on the Alameda County parcel viewer page as 800 Cedar Street.
+Cedar Street no longer exists.
 The Site is currently vacant with a concrete surface covering almost all of the property.
 The redevelopment project ("Project") consists of (1) demolition of the existing concrete cover; (2) grading and soil excavation for utilities, elevator shafts, and foundations; and (3) construction of multi-story, mixed-use residential buildings and landscaped areas.